 Discrimination Protections

 Under the Equality Act 2010, it is unlawful for a lender to treat you less favourably because you are pregnant or on maternity leave.
+Our guide on mortgage discrimination rights covers your protections in detail.
 If you feel you have been discriminated against, you can complain to the lender, escalate to the Financial Ombudsman Service, or seek legal advice.

 In practice, most lenders handle maternity and paternity leave applications routinely.
 It may take a little longer to process, and you may need to provide extra documentation, but it should not result in a fundamentally different outcome.